inventree/InvenTree/docs/docs/start/advanced.md

 ### LDAP

 You can link your InvenTree server to an LDAP server.
 If you run the docker image, everything required is already installed.
-For bare metal installs, first install the requrired system packages that are needed for the `python-ldap` pip package, then install the python packages manually:
+For bare metal installs, first install the required system packages that are needed for the `python-ldap` pip package, then install the python packages manually:

 ```bash
 apt install build-essential python3-dev libldap2-dev libsasl2-dev